UCF/Today-Child-Theme/README.md

 * gulp-cli

 ### Instructions
-1. Clone the {{My-Project}} repo into your local development environment, within your WordPress installation's `themes/` directory: `git clone https://github.com/UCF/{{My-Project}}.git`
+1. Clone the Today-Child-Theme repo into your local development environment, within your WordPress installation's `themes/` directory: `git clone https://github.com/UCF/Today-Child-Theme.git`
-2. `cd` into the new {{My-Project}} directory, and run `npm install` to install required packages for development into `node_modules/` within the repo
+2. `cd` into the new Today-Child-Theme directory, and run `npm install` to install required packages for development into `node_modules/` within the repo
 3. Optional: If you'd like to enable [BrowserSync](https://browsersync.io) for local development, or make other changes to this project's default gulp configuration, copy `gulp-config.template.json`, make any desired changes, and save as `gulp-config.json`.

     To enable BrowserSync, set `sync` to `true` and assign `syncTarget` the base URL of a site on your local WordPress instance that will use this theme, such as `http://localhost/wordpress/my-site/`.
 Your `syncTarget` value will vary depending on your local host setup.

     The full list of modifiable config values can be viewed in `gulpfile.js` (see `config` variable).
 3. Run `gulp default` to process front-end assets.
-4. If you haven't already done so, create a new WordPress site on your development environment, and [install and activate theme dependencies](https://github.com/UCF/{{My-Project}}/wiki/Installation#installation-requirements).
+4. If you haven't already done so, create a new WordPress site on your development environment, and [install and activate theme dependencies](https://github.com/UCF/Today-Child-Theme/wiki/Installation#installation-requirements).
-5. Set {{My Project}} as the active theme.
+5. Set the Today Child Theme as the active theme.
-6. Make sure you've completed [all theme configuration steps](https://github.com/UCF/{{My-Project}}/wiki/Installation#theme-configuration).
+6. Make sure you've completed [all theme configuration steps](https://github.com/UCF/Today-Child-Theme/wiki/Installation#theme-configuration).
 7. Run `gulp watch` to continuously watch changes to scss and js files.
 If you enabled BrowserSync in `gulp-config.json`, it will also reload your browser when scss or js files change.

 ## Contributing

 Want to submit a bug report or feature request?
-Check out our [contributing guidelines](https://github.com/UCF/{{My-Project}}/blob/master/CONTRIBUTING.md) for more information.
+Check out our [contributing guidelines](https://github.com/UCF/Today-Child-Theme/blob/master/CONTRIBUTING.md) for more information.
 We'd love to hear from you!